pdrmenezes/task-app/README.md

 # Tasks App

-Manage personal or entreprise tasks between different workspaces, boards and lists
+Manage personal or enterprise tasks between different workspaces, boards and lists

 This project is based on _Code With Antonio_'s tutorial